MartinThoma/MartinThoma.github.io/content/2020-03-31-dynamic-programming.md

 title: Dynamic Programming
 slug: dynamic-programming
 author: Martin Thoma
-date: 2020-03-30 20:00
+date: 2020-03-31 20:00
 category: Algorithms
-tags: Code, Fibonacci, Python
+tags: Algorithms, Code, Fibonacci, Python, COP, CSP
-featured_image: logos/python.png
+featured_image: logos/ai.png
 ---
 Dynamic Programming is a technique to find the solution to a problem by computing the solution of one or more sub-problems.
 So the problem needs to have [optimal substructure](https://en.wikipedia.org/wiki/Optimal_substructure).

+If you compute the solution bottom-up, then it is Dynamic Programming.
+If you compute it top-down, then you might use memoization.

+## Terminology

+I don't think the distinction here is important.
+It is important to understand the concept: You can solve a big problem by solving smaller sub-problems and combining the answers.
+This is not necessarily done by a recursive function call, but could also happen by storing sub-problems in a dictionary and iterating over a sequence of numbers.

-## Memoization
+### Memoization

 It happens very often that you need to solve the same sub-problem multiple times.
 Think of the Fibonacci sequence, where you might calculate